l3mpire/lemverse/README.md

 Once you have done it, the subsequent deployments will be done using the command `./deploy`.

+## Build docker images

+### Production

+To build the latest version of lemverse, simply run the following command:
+`docker build . -t l3mpire/lemverse:latest`
+### Development

+To build from you source without having to install anything, you can run the following command:

+`docker build -f Dockerfile.dev . -t l3mpire/lemverse:dev`
 ## Slack Notification upon deployment

 To have a slack notification, you need to install the [slack cli](https://github.com/rockymadden/slack-cli) on the workstation from which you will deploy.